Federation enables applications in different domains to share information about users.

 - Federation enables single sign-on between domains:

-- In some deployment pattern, federation eliminates some
+- In some deployment patterns, federation can eliminate the

 - Domain B trusts domain A to name its own users.